The Gaia Gathering

 Children:

 Children and teens are an important part of the Gaia community and are welcome with the supervision of a responsible adult.
 While no childcare is provided, there will be an area designated as a children’s play space.
-A teen space will also be available for teens to decorate and make it their own realm.
+All participants are invited to bring costumes, toys, musical instruments, and art supplies to share with the kids.

 Please note that the camping and the event area includes access to a river and the woods.